The page has been translated by Gen AI.

 Change PDC's DNS client settings

-The settings have been applied without any issues.
+The configuration was applied without any issues.

 InterfaceAlias Interface Address ServerAddresses